 Students will embody a number of the key graduate attributes of the University of Melbourne.
 In particular, they will have a deep understanding of their social and civic responsibilities in the domain of public policy, health care provision and as private individuals.
 With the ability to recognise, explore and critically analyse issues of ageing and their proposed solutions from an informed perspective, students will be confident in contributing to a meaningful public discourse in this field.

 - Academically excellent across disciplines The Master of Ageing will be subject to a continuous cycle of review through constant refinements in teaching and learning principles and approaches, particularly in adapting to the latest technical advancements in online learning design.
 Subject coordinators are members of the Master of Ageing Steering Committee, which meets regularly to ensure appropriate integration and complementary teaching and learning approaches.
-In addition, the mandatory completion of an integrated suite of five core subjects that span multiple disciplines, a compulsory culminating capstone experience, along with a choice of elective subjects taught by several different faculties at the University of Melbourne all lead to strong interdisciplinary experience.
+In addition, the mandatory completion of an integrated suite of five core subjects that span multiple disciplines, an optional capstone experience, along with a choice of elective subjects taught by several different faculties at the University of Melbourne all lead to strong interdisciplinary experience.
 All of the instructors involved with the Master of Ageing subjects bring outstanding pedagogical skills, substantive knowledge and practical experience.

 - Leaders in communities The Master of Ageing facilitates the development of excellent interpersonal and communication skills through subject content and assessment practices, and through commitment to small-group interactive teaching and learning environments.
 The provision of research and knowledge transfer opportunities enables the development of public discourse skills and an extensive awareness of community issues and global needs.